Former McAllen youth league soccer coach pleads guilty to sexually exploiting a child

 A former McAllen youth league soccer coach pled guilty to sexually exploiting a teen girl on his team and attempting to do the same to another teammate.

-From March 2020 to June 2021, Oscar Hinojosa communicated and cultivated a relationship with a 15-year-old girl on his team, a Wednesday news release from the U.S. Attorney’s Office.
+From March 2020 to June 2021, Oscar Hinojosa communicated and cultivated a relationship with a 15-year-old girl on his team, a Wednesday news release from the U.S. Attorney’s Office said.

 “During their communications, Hinojosa instructed the minor victim to send a sexually-explicit photo of her genitalia in a specific pose,” the news release stated.
 “She ultimately did as requested on this occasion and others.”